-Class III and IV food service establishments, as defined by Section 19-13-B42 of the State of Connecticut Public Health Code, are required to comply with the conditions of the Connecticut Department of Environmental Protection (CT DEP) General Permit for the Discharge of Wastewater Associated with Food Preparation Establishments (General Permit).
+Class III and IV food service establishments, as defined by Section 19-13-B42 of the State of Connecticut Public Health Code, are required to comply with the conditions of the Connecticut Department of Energy and Environmental Protection (CT DEEP) General Permit for the Discharge of Wastewater Associated with Food Service

+Establishments (General Permit).
 The General Permit's requirements include, but are not limited to the installation of: (1) an outdoor in-ground grease trap/interceptor (1,000 gallon minimum), or (2) a Automatic Grease Recovery Unit (AGRU).
-The General Permit is available for download at www.dep.state.ct.us.
+The General Permit is available for download at www.ct.gov/deep/.